drew18moore/flashcards-api/README.md

 ```
 git clone https://github.com/drew18moore/flashcards-api.git
 ```
-2. Navigate to the project's root directory and run the following commands
+2. Navigate to the project's root directory and run the following command
 ```
 docker compose up
 ```
-3. Open the project in IntelliJ
+3. The web server is now running on localhost:8000
-4. Open the FlashcardsApiApplication.java file and press the play button
+4. Use a tool such a Postman to interact with the api
 5. Visit https://github.com/drew18moore/flashcards-client for instructions on how to install and run the front-end